earwig/tfdclerk/README.md

-This is a English Wikipedia
+This is an English Wikipedia
 [user script](https://en.wikipedia.org/wiki/Wikipedia:User_scripts) to automate common
 [templates for discussion](https://en.wikipedia.org/wiki/Wikipedia:Templates_for_discussion)